YashnitKalra/Attendance_Portal/README.md

 # What it does:
 It's an attendance system where students can mark their attendance for the subjects whose portal is opened by the teacher.
 Teacher then closes portal, verifies attendance and uploads it.
-Teacher can also reopen the portal or cancel the attendance taken.
+Teacher can also reopen the portal or cancel the attendance taken before it is uploaded, once attendance is uploaded it can't be modified.
 Students can view their attendance subject-wise.
 Teachers can view attendance of the subjects they are assigned and generate it's PDF.